TrueHopolok/VladOS/modules/bot/documentation.md

     // In case the command is multistep (conversation based) this will handle the conversation.
     // See [ConnectConversation] for more details.
     //
-    // Value will be nil in case conversation is not intended.
+    // Value will be nil if conversation handler is not defined.
-    Conversation *th.Handler
+    Conversation th.Handler
 }
 ```